The Best Guide to Akiu Otaki Falls and Futakuchi Gorge

 Click the photo to find out about other amazing attractions in Sendai!

 If you want to visit a hot spring town in the Tōhoku region, Akiu Onsen in Sendai, Miyagi Prefecture, has to be one of your top choices.
-Not only is this one of the top three hot spring towns in northeastern Japan, but it was also loved by two past Japanese emperors.
-This was how it earned the title of Nihon San Miyu (日本三御湯), a name bestowed to only three onsen towns by Emperor Juntoku (順徳天皇) in the early 13th century!
+Not only is this one of the top three hot spring towns in northeastern Japan, but two past Japanese emperors also loved it.
+This was how it earned the title of Nihon San Miyu, a name bestowed on only three onsen towns by Emperor Juntoku in the early 13th century!

 If the above sounds enticing, refer to our Akiu Onsen article to plan your visit!